 AllianceBernstein, a private limited partnership, is not subject to federal or state corporate income taxes.
 However, we are subject to the New York City unincorporated business tax.
 Our domestic corporate subsidiaries are subject to federal, state and local income taxes, and are generally included in the filing of a consolidated federal income tax return.
 Separate state and local income tax returns are also filed.
-Foreign corporate subsidiaries are generally subject to taxes in the foreign jurisdictions where they are located.
+Foreign corporate subsidiaries are generally subject to taxes in the jurisdictions where they are located.

-Income tax expense for the three months ended March 31, 2012 decreased \$3.3 million, or 33.0%, from the three months ended March 31, 2011.
-The decrease is primarily the result of lower pre-tax earnings and a lower effective tax rate in the current year quarter of 6.6%, compared to 7.2% in the comparable prior year quarter.
+Income tax expense for the three months ended June 30, 2012 decreased \$2.4 million, or 29.2%, from the three months ended June 30, 2011.
+The decrease is primarily the result of lower pre-tax earnings, partially offset by a higher effective tax rate in the current year quarter of 7.4%, compared to 7.1% in the comparable prior-year quarter.
+Income tax expense for the six months ended June 30, 2012 decreased \$5.8 million, or 31.3%, from the six months ended June 30, 2011.
+The decrease is primarily the result of lower pre-tax earnings and a lower effective tax rate in the current year of 7.0%, compared to 7.2% in the comparable prior-year period.